-TL;DR: Financial Literacy for Young
+TL;DR: Financial Literacy Series

-I say “book” because that’s what Amazon calls it, but it’s more like a really long blog post.
-I wrote it because finances and financial decisions are such a huge part of everyone’s life that they should take the time to thoroughly educate themselves.
-Since many folks won’t do that, this book is an attempt to quickly give them the basics and hopefully encourage them – and give them the confidence – to learn more.
+I say “books” because that’s what Amazon calls them, but they are more like really long blog posts.
+I wrote them because finances and financial decisions are such a huge part of everyone’s life that they should take the time to thoroughly educate themselves.
+Since many folks won’t do that, these books are an attempt to quickly give them the basics and hopefully encourage them – and give them the confidence – to learn more.
 All books are available in Kindle and Paperback versions.
 The great thing about the Kindle version – in addition to the instant download – is that if you have Kindle Unlimited, you can read it for free.

 I am not a financial planner.
 I have taught students mathematics and computer science for over thirty years, but have no formal training in personal finance or investing, and no certifications.
 I am simply a lifelong learner, constantly curious, and have been interested in personal finance since working in a credit union during high school and college, and continued to be curious and learn more about finance during my career as a public school teacher.
 Over my years as a teacher, I discovered that not only did my students not know much about personal finance, but neither did my family, friends and colleagues (I often served as a resource for those folks).